QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

      - Trace most function calls

-Debug and Verbose levels can generate large volume of logs and are intended for development/troubleshooting only.
+Debug and Verbose levels can generate a large volume of logs and are intended for development/troubleshooting only.

 To override global settings for a specific component, create a new key under the root key mentioned above and name it as the executable name, without ``.exe`` extension.